 - Battle Hardened: Armor Rating rises by 5%.

 - Heavy-Handed: Melee Damage can increase by around 10%

 You need 2 of the previous perks to unlock these.

-- Showtime: +25% Damage inflicted for 5 seconds
+- Showtime: Damage done for 5 seconds is increased by 25%.

 You need 4 of the previous perks to unlock these.

-- Long Winter: +20% Duration of Status Effects inflicted by Companion Abilities
+- Long Winter: The duration of Companion Abilities’ Status Effects is increased by 20%.

-- Stand Your Ground: +3 Armor Rating for 10 seconds
+- Stand Your Ground: For 10 seconds, Armor Rating rises by 3.

 Below are our recommendations for the best perks in the game which will help you get the most out of the RPG experience.